keu/docs/astro/ci-cd.md

 ---
 sidebar_label: 'CI/CD'
-title: 'Automate Code Deploys with CI/CD'
+title: 'Automate code deploys with CI/CD'
 id: ci-cd
 description: Create a CI/CD pipeline that triggers a deploy to Astro based on changes to your Airflow DAGs.
 ---